Swords of the Daimyo: Contents

 Swords of the Daimyo contains three adventures.
 The first adventure is for player characters (PCs) levels 6–10, and takes Western AD&D characters on a sea voyage to Kozakura (the Oriental Adventures version of Japan).
 The adventure includes a system for calculating the chances of a crew mutiny.
-When the PCs arrive in Kozakura, the module states that "it is likely that one or more will be permanently slain", with the intention of replacing said characters with new Eastern characters.
-The other two adventures in the module are designed for Oriental Adventures characters, and revolve around the nefarious activities of the sohei (militant clerics) of the Black Temple.
-One of these adventures involves the defense of a village against bandits, and the other is a mission to take out the organizer of the bandits.
+When the player characters arrive in Kozakura, the module states that "it is likely that one or more will be permanently slain", with the intention of replacing said characters with new characters native to the setting.
+The other two adventures in the module are designed for Oriental Adventures characters, and revolve around the wicked activities of the militant sohei of the Black Temple.
+One of these adventures involves defending of a village from bandits, and the other involves defeating the bandit organizer.
 These two adventures form a linked package, separated by time and a few character levels.

 This campaign and adventure pack provides an overview of the politics and climate of the lands of Kozakura.
 After a brief overview of Kozakura, the pack focuses on the province of Miayama, and its government, samurai families, temples and landholdings.
 The package also includes a list of names and maps of various residences found in the province.

-Swords of the Daimyo gives the continent map of the world presented in the original Oriental Adventures, and details an entire province and gives a background for one of the five major divisions of the world.
+Swords of the Daimyo provides the continent map of the world presented in the original Oriental Adventures, and details a full province with a background included for one of the five most significant divisions in the world.

 Publication history

 OA1 Swords of the Daimyo was written by David "Zeb" Cook with Kelley Foote and published by TSR in 1986, and included a thirty two page gazetteer called Province Book of Miyama and a thirty two page "Adventure Book", with a large color map and an outer folder.
 The module featured cover and interior art by Jeff Easley.
-It was the first module made for use with Oriental Adventures.
-The Province book describes the Eastern continent of Kara-Tur, the province of Miyama, and the island of Kozakura.
-The module includes a historical timeline for Kozakura, as well as new monsters.
+It is the first adventure that was intended to be used for the Oriental Adventures rules.
+The Province book details the continent of Kara-Tur, including the province of Miyama as well as the island of Kozakura.
+The module includes a historical timeline of Kozakura, as well as statistics for new monsters.